crabbedh/RC_Controller/README.md

 The PCB supports a Pololu 2808 power switch, or a physical Slide switch. (pololu.com) It uses 2 DRV8833 motor driver boards which can each control 2 motors/devices

-Now in Release 2 with Beta version working very well.

-Free use, except for commercial purposes.
+Everything here is free to use, except for commercial purposes.
+Don't post on other sites, just link this page.

 I've included pinout diagrams of parts required by this board.